This is the multi-page printable view of this section. Click here to print.

 Configure proxy-protocol with ClientTrafficPolicy

 The ClientTrafficPolicy attaches to the Gateway by name and tells Envoy to parse the PROXY-v2 header from the load balancer.
+It lives in the gateway namespace alongside the Gateway and covers the whole load balancer; app namespaces do not need their own.

 Create a file called client-traffic-policy.yaml: